mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### Broadway Generic Flows and Templates

-The Fabric TDM library includes a set of built-in generic Broadway flows defined for easy adaptation of the TDM generic implementation per the specific data model.
+The Fabric TDM library includes a set of built-in generic Broadway flows defined for easy adaptation of a generic TDM implementation for a specific data model.

-Click for more information about the [TDM Generic Broadway Flows](10_tdm_generic_broadway_flows.md).
+Click for more information about [Generic TDM Broadway Flows](10_tdm_generic_broadway_flows.md).

 ## TDM LU